pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

                                       empty string will include no properties.
 Default: Do not filter properties.
       --no, --names-only              Retrieve only the object paths (names).
 Default: Retrieve the complete objects including object paths.
-      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
+      -n, --namespace NAMESPACE(s)    Namespace(s) to use for this command, instead of the default connection namespace.
+May be specified multiple times using either the option multiple times and/or comma separated list.
+Default: connection default namespace.
       -s, --summary                   Show only a summary (count) of the objects.
       -h, --help                      Show this help message.